adomani/Syllabus/MA4N1/faq.md

 I view the support classes as group learning and brainstorming sessions.

+##  What should I write in the outline for the project

+There are no set rules.
+The outline should give me an idea of what the project is about, how you intend to formalise it, how you imagine that you will distribute the work among group members.
+Possibly you may also want to comment on how much of what is already in `Mathlib` you expect to use.

+Here is an itemised list of some questions that you may want to address in the outline.

+* Explain what result you want to formalize.
+  If it is a theorem, explain what proof you intend to formalise, either by writing it down or by referring to a resource that contains a detailed proof.
+* If you have already tried something and it failed or worked, mention successes/failures!
+* If your result is already contained in `Mathlib` (I try to help with this, so do ask!), then think about where you want your formalisation to start.
+  A good way of making this concrete is to give an estimate of what `Mathlib` files you want to import for your project.

+  Keep in mind that `import Mathlib.Tactic` is already a fairly "large" import, so you may want to use smaller imports for your project.
+* A rough splitting of the formalisation effort among group members.
+  In particular, try to explain what are subproblems that you can work on independently, so that all group members can, potentially, be work on the project simultaneously without duplicating effort.

 ---

 [Back to the `Theorem Proving with Lean` webpage](https://adomani.github.io/Syllabus/MA4N1/toc)